Superconductivity Proximate to Non-Abelian Fractional Spin Hall Insulator in Twisted Bilayer MoTe$_2$: Discussion

-The experimental observation of both ferromagnetism~\cite{li2025universalmagneticphasestwisted} and the fractional spin Hall insulator~\cite{kang2024evidence,kang2025timereversalsymmetrybreakingfractional} in twisted bilayer MoTe${}_2$ strongly suggests that tuning between these regimes could open a pathway to realizing the intermediate superconducting phase uncovered in our analysis.
+The experimental observation of both ferromagnetism~\cite{li2025universal} and the fractional spin Hall insulator~\cite{kang2024evidence,kang2025time} in twisted bilayer MoTe${}_2$ strongly suggests that tuning between these regimes could open a pathway to realizing the intermediate superconducting phase uncovered in our analysis.
 More specifically, the effective screening length $d$ could be tuned through gating or substrate engineering, thereby promoting superconductivity.
 This follows from the two following observations.
-First, the length scale $d$ arises from band mixing and is roughly set by the inverse of the effective band gap between the first and second moir\'{e} bands~\cite{PhysRevResearch.7.023083}.
+First, the length scale $d$ arises from band mixing and is roughly set by the inverse of the effective band gap between the first and second moir\'{e} bands~\cite{abouelkomsan2025non}.
 Second, in twisted bilayer MoTe${}_2$, the Coulomb energy is comparable to the bare band gap, so at filling $\nu_h = 3$ the effective band gap is strongly renormalized by interactions.
 As a result, by controlling interactions—and thereby the effective band gap—the parameter $d$ can be effectively controlled.
 Indeed, a rough estimate of $d$ for experimentally available devices~\cite{zhang2024polarization} places it near the transition points~\cite{supp}, suggesting that superconductivity may be within experimental reach.
-On the theoretical side, it would be valuable to further clarify the role of non-uniform quantum geometry in stabilizing superconductivity~\cite{kcm5-hx56,shi2025dopinglatticenonabelianquantum,zhang2025holonmetalchargedensitywavechiral,nosov2025anyonsuperconductivityplateautransitions,shi2025anyondelocalizationtransitionsdisordered,pichler2025microscopic,guerci2025fractionalizationchiraltopologicalsuperconductivity,wang2025chiralsuperconductivitynearfractional}, as well as the relation between the intermediate superconductivity found here and anyon superconductivity~\cite{kcm5-hx56,shi2025dopinglatticenonabelianquantum,zhang2025holonmetalchargedensitywavechiral,nosov2025anyonsuperconductivityplateautransitions,shi2025anyondelocalizationtransitionsdisordered,pichler2025microscopic,PhysRevLett.60.2677,doi:10.1126/science.242.4878.525}.
+Additionally, larger-scale numerical studies---such as quasi-one-dimensional density-matrix renormalization group calculations---would be valuable for further mitigating the finite-size effects inherent in our exact diagonalization results and for performing systematic scaling analyses near the anyon-condensation transition~\cite{supp}, thereby yielding deeper insight into the physics of this model.